-On the less than very hot side you have to go all the way up $6.5 – 10 million before you see a drop off in hot sales.
+On the less than a very hot side, you have to go all the way up $6.5 – 10 million before you see a drop off in hot sales.
 Above $6.5 million the hot sales are only 3.4% of all sales while that segment represents 5.7% of our sales.

 If you compare the hot sales within a price category to all sales in that price category the $1.5 – 2.0 million price range stands out even more.
-Of the 77 total sales in that price category, 46 or 60% went for list or over list.
-For the entire market, as noted above, 40% of all of sales went for list or over list.
-Looked at this way the other very hot price range is $4 – 5 million where 51 of sales, 23 of 45 sales went for list or over list.
+Of the 77 total sales in that price category, 46 or 60% went for a list or over the list.
+For the entire market, as noted above, 40% of all of the sales went for a list or over the list.
+Looked at this way the other very hot price range is $4 – 5 million where 51 of sales, 23 of 45 sales went for the list or over the list.

-The over $6.5 million price ranges stand out on the lower end of over list bidders.
-There only 24% of the 45 sales are going for list or over list but think about that.
+The over $6.5 million price ranges stand out on the lower end of over-list bidders.
+There only 24% of the 45 sales are going for a list or over the list but think about that.
 You come to Greenwich wanting to buy a house for around $8 million.
-The odds are 1 in 4 that you are going to have pay full list price or over list for that $8 million house.
-This is in a market segment that only a few years ago was seeing the over $5 million market going for an average 76% of original list price.
+The odds are 1 in 4 that you are going to have to pay the full list price or over list for that $8 million house.
+This is in a market segment that only a few years ago was seeing the over $5 million market going for an average of 76% of the original list price.

-BTW: When looking at other people’s stats be very careful as to whether they are using the sales price to original list price (SP/OLP) or the most recent list price (SP/LP).
+BTW: When looking at other people’s stats be very careful as to whether they are using the sales price to the original list price (SP/OLP) or the most recent list price (SP/LP).
 Markets can be made to look hotter if you use SP/LP.
-This means that if a listing started at $4 million and was grossly over-priced and then over 2 years , the list price was lowered to $2.5 million dollars and then sold for $2.6 million it would be counted as a hot property, when it was really just a badly price property that took 2 years to sell.
+This means that if a listing started at $4 million and was grossly over-priced and then over 2 years, the list price was lowered to $2.5 million dollars and then sold for $2.6 million it would be counted as a hot property when it was really just a bad price property that took 2 years to sell.

 2021 Highest Sale Over List by Percent

-When you look a little closer, these over list price bidding wars are not quite as intense as you might think.
+When you look a little closer, these over-list price bidding wars are not quite as intense as you might think.
 The median amount over list for those 161 sales was 5% over list.
-If you are looking at buying a house with multiple offers that is listed at $1,000,000, the numbers say you have a pretty good chance of getting the house at $1,050,000.
-At the other of over list sales 25% went for 3% or less over list.
+If you are looking at buying a house with multiple offers that are listed at $1,000,000, the numbers say you have a pretty good chance of getting the house at $1,050,000.
+On the other of over list sales, 25% went for 3% or less over the list.

-How Much to You have to Bid Over List to Get Your Dream House
+How Much do You have to Bid Over the List to Get Your Dream House

 So bid away, you’ve nothing to lose, and you’ll have great stories for the future, win or lose.